Billy-Dickson/blog.dickson.me.uk/_pages/about.md

 ### Occupation

 I've worked in the Information Technology field for many years, 25 years of which at [Edinburgh Napier University](https://www.napier.ac.uk).
-If you buy me a coffee, I'll happily tell you all about the good, the bad, and the ugly of working in academia.
+If you buy me a coffee, I'll happily tell you all about the good, the bad, and the ugly of working in academia. :wink:

 I started my new job this year on 7th March 2022, It was definitely time for me to move on, and I'm glad I did.